pdobsan/oama/README.md

 Please, report any problems, questions, suggestions regarding `oama` by opening an issue or by starting a discussion.

+### Guidelines for opening an issue

+- Make sure that you are using the latest version of `oama`.

+- Before opening an issue search old issues (both open and closed) and check whether similar problems have been raised or solved before.

-For bug reports attach the **complete output of the `oama printenv`** command.
+- Attach the **complete output of the `oama printenv`** command.
 Do not remove lines, get confidential values redacted by replacing them with XXXXXX.
+  Indicate what kind of `client_id/secret` you are using.

-Send also error messages and related syslog entries.
+- Send also full error messages and related syslog entries.
+Even when `oama` was called by another program which could have hidden its error messages you might see them in the syslog.

+Not following these guidelines may result in your issue being ignored or get just closed.

 ## License